opencord/voltha-go/quickstart.md

 ### VOLTHA Protos

 Library containing all VOLTHA gRPC Protobuf definitions and the build system to produce needed stubs in Python and Golang.
-This package is available via python's pip or golang's "dep" or "go get".
-If you need to **edit protos and test those changes locally** you will need to refer to the voltha-protos README.
+Stable versions of this package is available via python's pip or golang's "dep" or "go get".
+If you need to **edit protos and test those changes locally** you will need to refer to the voltha-protos README and export needed environment variables to include the local build.

 https://github.com/opencord/voltha-protos/blob/master/README.md